-The Quantitative Reasoning section tests your knowledge in arithmetic, algebra and geometry.
+The GMAT Quantitative Reasoning section tests your knowledge in arithmetic, algebra and geometry.
 It consists of two question types.

-- Data sufficiency: This section tests your ability to analyze quantitative problems, check relevant data and determine when there’s enough data to solve a problem.
+- Data sufficiency: This section tests your ability to analyze quantitative problems, check relevant data, and determine when there’s enough data to solve a problem.

 - Problem-solving: Your analytical reasoning and logical skills are tested here.
 You have to use these skills to solve the given problems.
-You are to choose the answer from the five answer choices given.
+You have to choose the answer from the five answer choices given.

-The Integrated Reasoning section aims to understand how well you analyse and interpret the data provided to you to solve complex problems.
+The GMAT Integrated Reasoning section aims to understand how well you analyse and interpret the data provided to you to solve complex problems.
 It consists of four question types.

 - Two-part analysis: This section tests your ability to solve complex problems.
-The questions asked could be verbal, quantitative or a combination of both.
+The questions asked could be verbal, quantitative, or a combination of both.